Adam5Wu/micronucleus/examples/DigisparkMouseLite/USBExport.md

     - When there was no USB activity, callback happens at the deadline, rem_us=0;
     - When USB pipe is active, callback happens before the deadline, 0 <= rem_us <= 5000.

+    User programs usually should not worry about the above details, because the "lite" implementation already tracks the time, and keep the milli-seconds since boot in the "clock_ms" gloal variable.
+So simply replace all millis() with a load of "clock_ms", and you are done.

   2. The DigiMouse_main() does not return (for as long as the USB device is not shutdown) To get control back periodically, the user program should implement checkpoint() function.
     - This function should return true if you wish to continue the function of USB device;